Azure/azure-openapi-validator/docs/rules.md

 Please refer to [path-for-resource-action.md](./path-for-resource-action.md) for details.

-### PathForResourceGroupOperation
+### PathForTrackedResourceTypes

 For a operation, If a uri segment has subscription, it needs to have a resource group segment as well.

-Please refer to [path-for-resource-group-operation.md](./path-for-resource-group-operation.md) for details.
+Please refer to [path-for-tracked-resource-types.md](./path-for-tracked-resource-types.md) for details.

 ### PathParameterNames